 The Fred Hutch DaSL has begun supporting a number of collaborative and community-driven regular events.
-These range from drop in hours where we’ve tried to bring together folks with expertise in certain topics or technologies to be a resource for staff looking to learn or get support or find community like Effective Computing, all the way to regular user group meetings on specific topics like single cell research.
+These range from drop in hours where we’ve tried to bring together folks with expertise in certain topics or technologies to be a resource for staff looking to learn or get support or find community, all the way to regular user group meetings on specific topics.
 If you’d like to see more of these types of events and are part of the Fred Hutch/UW/Seattle Children’s Consortium, find us on FH Data Slack and start a conversation about what you’d like to see in either the #ask-dasl channel or an existing channel that seems appropriate!
 Or you can always email us at

 Data House Calls